intelsdi-x/snap/docs/SECURE_PLUGIN_COMMUNICATION.md

 * distributed workflow is not covered by secure communication,
 * tribe doesn't support secure communication; `snapteld` will refuse to start in tribe mode if configured with secure communication,
 * plugin and task autodiscovery doesn't support secure communication; `snapteld` will refuse to start with autodiscovery path and secure communication enabled.

+### TLS setup requirements

+Snap plugin security is subject to following constraints:
+* certificates must be valid for use with following cipher suites:
+    * TLS_RSA_WITH_AES_128_GCM_SHA256,
+    * TLS_RSA_WITH_AES_256_GCM_SHA384.
+* certificates should allow usage for TLS web client or server authentication, as specified in RFC 3280 (server usage is for plugins).

 ### Obtaining self-signed TLS certificates for tests